Again, governors meet over bail out facility, others – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-Governors under the platform of Nigeria Governors Forum (NGF) are currently meeting in Abuja to review the deductions being made by the federal government over budget support facility to the states.
+Governors under the platform of Nigeria Governors Forum (NGF) met in Abuja, yesterday, to review the deductions being made by the Federal Government over budget support facility to the states.

-This follows their rejection of the revised N162 million monthly repayment the affected states have been made to cough out.
+This followed their rejection of the revised N162 million monthly repayment the affected states have been made to cough out.

-She said the was to engage the states with a view to reaching an acceptable amount.
+She said there was need to engage the states with a view to reaching an acceptable amount.

 Ahmed had explained: “The budget support facility was initially for a repayment period of 20 years; when we made the first deduction in September, the states had complained that the amount deducted from states which was N252 million was too high.